hoangduytran/blender-manual/manual/grease_pencil/materials/introduction.rst

 Grease Pencil Shader
 ====================

-The Grease Pencil shader creates a material that can work with strokes and/or filled areas of a Grease Pencil object.
+Grease Pencil materials use a special :doc:`shader </grease_pencil/materials/properties>` that define the appearance of the surface of the stroke and fill.

 Stroke and fill components has it own section panel and they can be enabled with a checkbox on the panel header.